 Data collection is one of the most obvious reasons to automate processes.
 However, any data collection is useless if you cannot trust the accuracy of the information.
 Without accurate data, problems can be hiding in what is conceived as a high performing process.
 Are your employees walking around with clipboards and manually entering information into a computer?
 Automation eliminates data entry errors by taking human prone entry errors out of the equation.
 Mistakes such as typos, missed keys, and varying data entry styles will become a thing of the past.
 Data becomes actionable and more accurate than ever before.
 Advancements in technology such as tablets with user prompting for manual data entry or complete automated data management will give you actionable data to make informed decisions about your processes.

 Have you ever had to throw away a batch?
 Do you have customers service issues with customers not receiving all of the parts in the box?
 Automation improves quality by eliminating the possibility of errors in the production.
 Mechanical systems can ensure that the same product is made the same way over and over again.
 Automation doesn’t always have to be systems that have no human input.
 Automation could be more intelligent user prompting by weighing terminals or incorporating verification scales into the facility.
 Both of these tactics skyrocket your quality assurance.

 It’s easy to see how investing in automation now can save you money while getting ahead of the competition.
-So instead of asking yourself, how much will automation cost? ask, how much does will automation save?
+So instead of asking yourself, what is the cost of automation, ask how much does automation save?